 - Loan Application

-A loan application is the formal request a borrower submits when asking a lender to extend credit.
+Loan application means the formal request a borrower submits when asking a lender to extend credit.

 - Creditworthiness

-Creditworthiness is a lender's overall judgment about how likely and able a borrower is to repay.
+Creditworthiness means a lender's overall judgment about how likely and able a borrower is to repay as agreed.

 - Income Verification

-Income verification is the lender's process for confirming the borrower's earnings before approving or pricing credit.
+Income verification means the lender's process for confirming the borrower's earnings before approving or pricing credit.

 - Underwriting

-Underwriting is the lender's process for evaluating risk before approving or pricing credit.
+Underwriting means the lender's process for evaluating risk before approving or pricing credit.

 - Ability to Repay

-Ability to repay is the lender's judgment about whether the borrower can realistically handle the requested debt.
+Ability to repay means the lender's judgment about whether the borrower can realistically handle the requested debt.

 - Risk-Based Pricing